abcnews/scrollyteller/README.md

 ### Usage with Odyssey

 When developing [ABC News](https://www.abc.net.au) stories with [Odyssey](https://github.com/abcnews/odyssey) you can use the `loadScrollyteller` function to gather `panels` within a CoreMedia article.

+See a more complete [usage example with Odyssey](example/src) in the example project.

 CoreMedia text: